andreseqp/SexRatiosHelpCode/readme.md

 Figure 2 in the manuscript shows dynamics of the deterministic model (numerical simulations), and stochastic simulations.
-The stochastic simulations are represented by choosing representative.
+The stochastic simulations are represented by choosing a representative run.
 But, the details of the different runs differ from each other.
-Thus, to get a good fit between numerical an stochastic simulations some parameters will have to be tweaked in the numerical simulations too. in particular variable *pertTime* must be set the time in which a transition from solitary to social life happen in the stochastic simulations.
+Thus, to get a good fit between numerical an stochastic simulations some parameters will have to be tweaked in the numerical simulations too.
+In particular variable *pertTime* must be set the time in which a transition from solitary to social life happen in the stochastic simulations.
 A part from this change, running the file *Figure2.R* should produce figure 2 of the manuscript.